 Exploring Christianity in the Later Roman Empire: Michelle Berenfeld

-On April 17th, 2018 John Cabot University Department of Art History and Studio Art organized the public lecture “At Home in the City: Community, Class, and Christianity in the Later Roman Empire.”
+On April 17th, 2018 John Cabot University Department of Art History organized the public lecture “At Home in the City: Community, Class, and Christianity in the Later Roman Empire.”
 The guest speaker was Michelle Berenfeld, currently the ACLS/Frederick Burkhardt Residential Fellow of the American Academy in Rome.
 Dr. Berenfeld was this year’s Dorothy and Lewis B. Cullman/National Endowment for the Humanities Post-Doctoral Rome Prize Fellow.
 She is the John A. McCarthy Associate Professor of Classics at Pitzer College, in Claremont, California.
 Her research focuses on domestic architecture and urbanism in the eastern Roman empire and North Africa.
 She has carried out fieldwork in Turkey, Jordan, Egypt, and Greece.

 The ‘Christianization’ of the Roman empire was a major transformation of the ancient world and continues to shape our world today.